 Together with Dr. Derek Doyle, he co-authored three editions of the ‘Manual of Palliative Care’ (available to download from the IAHPC website).
-He is also a regular contributor to the IAHPC Newsletter, writing a monthly selection of book reviews, including the popular, ‘Palliative Care Book of the Month’ review.
+He contributed regularly to the IAHPC Newsletter, writing a monthly selection of book reviews, including the popular ‘Palliative Care Book of the Month’ review.

 Dr. Woodruff passed away peacefully on July 2021 in a palliative care unit surrounded by family members.
 He was proud of all the IAHPC was able to achieve during his lifetime dedication and work to the organization.